Free Calculation of Costs and Fees

 Costs and Fees

-The attorney’s fees in enforcement proceedings are determined by the Lawyers’ Tariff Act (RATG).
-The court and enforcement costs are governed by the Court Fees Act (GGG) and the Enforcement Fees Act (VGebG).
+The attorney’s fees in the execution proceedings are determined by the Lawyers’ Tariff Act (RATG).
+Court and enforcement costs are governed by the Court Fees Act (GGG) and the Enforcement Fees Act (VGebG).

 As a basis for assessment, the amount of the claim (principal claim) to be collected is generally used.
 Interest and costs are not included in the basis for assessment.